-3. Heat a grill pan over medium high heat.
+- Heat a grill pan over medium high heat.
 Add a little bit of oil and grill meat for about 8-10 minutes per side or until medium rear to medium.
 If you want it more well done, cook it for a bit longer.

-4. Place grilled meat over a cutting board and let it rest for about 5 minutes.
+- Place grilled meat over a cutting board and let it rest for about 5 minutes.
 Then, slice it into thin strips cutting against the grain and serve.
-You can serve it with salted potatoes, arepas, chimichurri, or Colombian green hot sauce.
+You can serve it with salted potatoes, arepas, chimichurri or Colombian green hot sauce.